justA-Noobdev/CO2-emissions-using-Liner-Regression/README.md

-# SimpleLinearRegression
+# Predicting CO2 Emissions of automobiles using Linear Regression

-This project uses Simple Linear Regression to predict the CO2 emissions of automobiles.
+This project uses Simple Linear Regression and Multiple Linear Regression to predict the CO2 emissions of automobiles.